Chart Color Schemes

 North Strathfield's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are asthma and mental health issues, affecting 5.4% and 4.3% of residents respectively.
-A total of 81.1% report no medical ailments, compared to 76.3% in Greater Sydney.
-North Strathfield has a lower proportion of seniors aged 65 and over at 9.6% (440 people), compared to 18.4% in Greater Sydney.
-Despite this, health outcomes among seniors require more attention than the broader population.
+Approximately 60% of the total population (2,819 people) has private health cover, a rate found to be exceptionally high.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 5.4 and 4.3% of residents respectively.
+A significant majority, 81.1%, reported being completely free from medical ailments, compared to 74.6% across Greater Sydney.
+North Strathfield has a lower proportion of seniors aged 65 and over, with 10.1% (471 people) compared to Greater Sydney's 15.4%.
+Despite this, health outcomes among seniors in North Strathfield are particularly strong, ranking broadly in line with the general population nationally.

 Frequently Asked Questions - Health